Codex For Test Generation: From Coverage Gaps To Passing Suites

 End-of-lesson check

-What is the core idea behind "Codex For Test Generation: From Coverage Gaps To Passing Suites"?
+What is the main idea of "Codex For Test Generation: From Coverage Gaps To Passing Suites"?

 Codex can generate tests well when you give it the contract.
 It generates flaky theater when you ask for 'tests' with no spec.

-Which term best describes a foundational idea in "Codex For Test Generation: From Coverage Gaps To Passing Suites"?
+Which concept is most central to "Codex For Test Generation: From Coverage Gaps To Passing Suites"?

 test contract